 Information-technology Promotion Agency, IPA, Japan

-Organismo de Certificación de la Seguridad de las Tecnologías de la Información, Spain
+Organismo de Certificación de la Seguridad de las Tecnologías de la Información del CCN, Spain

 Technology area and scope

 The scope of this international Technical Community (iTC) is Biometrics products.

 The iTC will develop and maintain a collaborative Protection Profile (cPP) for such products.
 The iTC will also develop Supporting Documents (SD) that describe the Evaluation Activities for performance evaluation and presentation attack detection that are to take place when evaluating a product against the cPP.